Sharp variance estimator and causal bootstrap in stratified randomized experiments: Causal Bootstrap Based on Rank-preserving Imputation

-\begin{theorem}[Second-order refinement] Under Conditions \ref{cond1}, \ref{cond3}, \ref{cond4}(ii), \ref{cond5}, and \ref{cond6}, if $2 \leq \nm[1] \leq \nm-2$ for $m=1,\dots,M$, then, as $n\rightarrow \infty$, $sup_{t\in \mathbb R}|\mathrm{pr}(T\leq t)-\Phi(t)|=O(n^{-1/2})$, $sup_{t\in \mathbb R}|\mathrm{pr}(T\leq t)-\mathrm{pr}^*(T^*\leq t)|=o_P(n^{-1/2})$, where $\mathrm{pr}^*$ denotes the conditional probability induced by the bootstrap assignments $Z_i^*$ given the original data $\{(Y_i,Z_i)\}_{i=1}^{n}$. \end{theorem}
+\begin{theorem}[Second-order refinement] Under Conditions \ref{cond1}, \ref{cond3}, \ref{cond4}(ii), \ref{cond5}, and \ref{cond6}, if $2 \leq \nm[1] \leq \nm-2$ for $m=1,\dots,M$, then, as $n\rightarrow \infty$, $\sup_{t\in \mathbb R}|\mathrm{pr}(T\leq t)-\Phi(t)|=O(n^{-1/2})$, $\sup_{t\in \mathbb R}|\mathrm{pr}(T\leq t)-\mathrm{pr}^*(T^*\leq t)|=o_P(n^{-1/2})$, where $\mathrm{pr}^*$ denotes the conditional probability induced by the bootstrap assignments $Z_i^*$ given the original data $\{(Y_i,Z_i)\}_{i=1}^{n}$. \end{theorem}

-In contrast to the convergence rate of $O\left (n^{-1/2}\right)$ for the normal approximation, the causal bootstrap could approximate the true distribution function by a faster convergence rate of $o_P\left (n^{-1/2}\right)$.
-The theoretical results highlight the benefits of employing the causal bootstrap in scenarios with small or moderate sample sizes.
-These advantages are further demonstrated through numerical results in Sections \ref{sec:sim} and \ref{sec:rd}.
+In contrast to the normal approximation, which has a convergence rate of $O(n^{-1/2})$, the causal bootstrap method approximates the true distribution function with a faster rate of $o_P (n^{-1/2})$.
+This result underscores the advantages of employing the causal bootstrap, especially in scenarios with small or moderate sample sizes.
+These benefits are further illustrated through numerical results in Sections \ref{sec:sim} and \ref{sec:rd}.
+The error rate of $o(n^{-1/2})$ arises from the Edgeworth expansion for the studentized statistic $T$ with an \textit{estimated variance} and is also reported in the literature on Edgeworth expansions for other studentized statistics in finite-population inference \citep{bloznelis2003edgeworth,wang2022bootstrap}.
+In contrast, \citet{imbens2018causal} achieved an explicit rate of $O(n^{-1})$ by employing the Edgeworth expansion for statistics with a \textit{known variance} \citep{bloznelis2002edgeworth}.